 There’s nothing quite like getting out into the great outdoors for some nature-filled adventure.
 Living in Centennial, Colorado, means you’re close to many amazing national and state parks that are packed to the brim with your family’s favorite outdoor activities, like hiking, biking, horseback riding, fishing, and camping.

 What’s more, many of these locations are within an hour’s drive of Centennial so you don’t have to go far to take advantage of the state’s amazing landscape.
-That’s why Crème de la Crème of Centennial curated this list of five awesome nature-filled spots in and around our hometown.
+That’s why Crème de la Crème of Lone Tree curated this list of five awesome nature-filled spots in and around our hometown.

 Cherry Creek State Park